History Viña Cousiño-Macul

 300 years later in 1856, Matías Cousiño acquired 1,000 hectares of land that stretched from the current vineyard to the center of Santiago.
 This valuable land receives precious, mineral rich water from the Andes Mountains, arriving to the vineyard form the San Carlos canal.

 After Matías’ death, his son, Luis Cousiño, inherited the land and the dream of establishing a family run vineyard.
-Louis Cousiño put much effort into improving the quality and variety of vines produced.
-He and his wife Isidora Goyenchea traveled to Europe, where they brought back the iconic strains.
+Luis Cousiño put much effort into improving the quality and variety of vines produced.
+He and his wife Isidora Goyenchea traveled to Europe, where they brought back the iconic strains of grapes.

-Our Cabernet Sauvignon and Merlot were brought from the region of Pauillac, Sauvignon Verde and Gris from Martillac and the Riesling from Alsace, the last being a strain personally chosen by Isidora.
+Our Cabernet Sauvignon and Merlot were brought from the region of Pauillac, Sauvignon Verde and Gris from Martillac and the Riesling from Alsace, the last being a variety personally chosen by Isidora.

 The couple managed the vineyard together until Luis Cousiño’s death.
 Upon the loss of her husband Isidora Goyenechea assumed his position, becoming one of the first female entrepreneurs in South America.
 Until the day of her death, she maintained the Cousiño family tradition, incorporating new technologies and constantly innovating on the industry.

 A keen and technically minded woman, Isidora improved worker conditions, standardized production, and maintained a quality of excellence in every wine.
 Additionally, she supervised the construction of our iconic wine cellar, and redesigned the company and family insignia, immortalizing her own legacy.

 Isidora´s son, Luis Arturo Cousiño, took charge of the vineyard upon his mother’s death in 1898.
 Luis Arturo is the great grandfather of the family’s sixth generation, who currently manage the company.